Existence and uniqueness of solutions to rate independent systems with history variable: Existence of optimal solutions for the control problem

-\begin{lemma} For every $\ell \in H^1(0,T;Y^\ast) \cap \mathfrak{L}$, the solutions $q \in H_0^1(0,T;Y) $ to \eqref{eq:n1} satisfy where $c>0$ is independent of $\ell.$ \end{lemma} \begin{proof} By arguing exactly as in the proof of Lemma \ref{prop:c_est}, where this time one uses \eqref{eq:p11}, we obtain the estimate where $C>0$ is independent of $\ell.$ From \eqref{eq:polar1} and arguments employed at the beginning of the proof of Proposition \ref{lem:est} we further deduce $\ae (0,T).$ Again, we note that $\dot q (t) \in \dom \RR$ f.a.a.\,$t \in (0,T)$, which allows us to apply Lemma \ref{bound_k} for $y:=q$.
-Integrating the above identity over time and using \eqref{kappa} implies which results in
+\begin{proof} By arguing exactly as in the proof of Lemma \ref{prop:c_est}, where this time one uses \eqref{eq:ei_ris}, we obtain the estimate where $C,c_0>0$ are independent of $\ell.$ From \eqref{eq:polar1} and arguments employed at the beginning of the proof of Proposition \ref{lem:est} we further deduce $\ae (0,T).$ Again, we note that $\dot q (t) \in \dom \RR$ f.a.a.\,$t \in (0,T)$, which allows us to apply Lemma \ref{bound_k} for $y:=q$.
+Using \eqref{uconv2}, integrating the above identity over time and \eqref{kappa}, imply which results in

-where $c,C>0$ are independent of $\ell$.
-Employing \eqref{eq:c_ris} in the above estimate then yields the desired assertion. \end{proof}